Home Bio Shared Folders Cued Rounds Golden Classics NARDEM Videos Our Dances Carousel 238 Line Dancing

 Belgian historian Jo Gerard recounts that potatoes were already fried in 1680 in the Spanish Netherlands, in the area of "the Meuse valley between Dinant and Liège, Belgium.
 The poor inhabitants of this region had the custom of accompanying their meals with small fried fish, but when the river was frozen and they were unable to fish, they cut potatoes lengthwise and fried them in oil to accompany their meals."

-The Dutch concur with a Southern Netherlandish or Belgian origin when referring to Vlaamse fritten ('Flemish fries').
-In 1857, the newspaper Courrier de Verviers devotes an article to Fritz (assumed pun with 'frites'), a Belgian entrepreneur selling French fries at fairs, calling them "le roi des pommes de terre frites".
+The Dutch concur with a Southern Netherlandish or Belgian origin when referring to Vlaamse fritten (Flemish fries).
+In 1857, the newspaper Courrier de Verviers devotes an article to Fritz (assumed pun with frites), a Belgian entrepreneur selling French fries at fairs, calling himself "le roi des pommes de terre frites".
 In 1862, a stall selling French fried potatoes (frietkot) called "Max en Fritz" was established near Het Steen in Antwerp.

 "Frites" became the national Belgian snack and a substantial part of their national dishes — making the Belgians their largest per capita consumers in Europe, and their "symbolic" creators.